-If recycled plastic is used, additional regulations are applicable, see annex II.
+If recycled plastic is used, additional regulations are applicable, see annex III.

-Action: Find applicable regulations and recommendations, including national ones
+Action: Find applicable regulations and recommendations

 G - Generate compliance with legislation

 The objective of the following steps is to collect relevant information about the paper sack material components, perform any necessary testing and finally make the Food Contact Statement (FCS).